NHOrus/srwq-compilation/episode-24.md

 The Plasma Leader snakes out and grabs one of the fighters, and you unceremoniously drag it to you.
 Placing your feet on its back, you attempt to ride it like a bucking bronco.
 Except it doesn't buck that much.

-Katina, that fighter doesn't have the thrust to move the Rai-oh effectively.
+*Katina, that fighter doesn't have the thrust to move the Rai-oh effectively.*

 "Dammit, stupid weak jet!
 Pull hardAH!!"
 A beam lances into the Raiohs torso, blowing off chips of armor.

-ANOTHER STRATEGY, PERHAPS?
-Anonymous Mon 22 Feb 2010 01:44:45 No.4569358  Report
->>4568969
-Please stop spamming www. anon removethis talk .com with your stupid bots already.
-We do not want you or your memes there.
-SEED D Cagalli !!U5xc0wG3iH0 Mon 22 Feb 2010 01:45:00 No.4569359 Report
->>4569343

-GRAB MORE FIGHTERS!
-Katina.jpg
-MAKE IT WORK!
-Anonymous Mon 22 Feb 2010 01:48:00 No.4569383 Report
- Quoted By: >>4569462
->>4569480
->>4569509
->>4569536
->>4569343
-Feel boobs.
-Check if there is anything wrong with them.

-Then proceed to use the Haken Impulse to control the trajectory of as much Rangzens as you can, and when you have them in a favorable position, use the Counter Break to shoot electricity into the enemy.
-Shas'El Mon 22 Feb 2010 02:06:00 No.4569462 Report
->>4569383
-I like this.
-Let's do it.

-Boob grabbing included
-Anonymous Mon 22 Feb 2010 02:10:00 No.4569480 Report
- Quoted By: >>4569561
->>4569574
->>4569383
-Everything this man said.

-Then rush the turrets.
-There should be a blind spot around dthe satelite where neither the turrets or the missiles can target you effectively.
-BSRaven !!pZhu/eJf6iW Mon 22 Feb 2010 02:14:00 No.4569496 Report
->>4569124
-Oh fuck.

-SHIN DAIRAIOH ANYONE!?

-Also: Use Dumi for momentum, then RAIOH KICK SOMETHING.
-Because even in space we're awesome.

-Alternatively: Molest Raioh.
-I'm okay with it.
-Sanger Zombolt!
-Mon 22 Feb 2010 02:16:00 No.4569509 Report
->>4569383
-Breast Cancer awareness?
-Anonymous Mon 22 Feb 2010 02:21:00 No.4569527 Report
->>4569343
-GRAB FIGHTERS
-USE THE FIGHTERS AS SPACE PARTS THROUGH MACHINE CELL OVERTECHNOLOGY BECOME SPACE RAI-OH.
-Sciencegar Sciencebolt Mon 22 Feb 2010 02:22:00 No.4569532 Report
- Quoted By: >>4569556
 You check your boobs.
 They seem to be in perfect working order.
 You toss the useless surfboard into the path of a beam, and start kicking.

 The rapid fire from the Harken Impulse forces the drones to evade as you want them to, though you take some more glancing hits until you draw the circle tight enough to shield you.
 Then you thrust out your arms, lightning playing across them.